A Planet friendly christmas

 4. Invest in reusable gifts

 Reusable gifts are a great way to help others reduce their environmental impact and are especially good gifts for students or those on a low income.
-Reusable items are often more expensive than their disposable counterparts, so cost can be a barrier to switching to greener alternatives.
-Good reusable gifts include:
+Reusable items can be more expensive than their disposable counterparts, and cost is sometimes a barrier to switching to greener alternatives.

 Shopping and produce bags